Michael-Parekh/codecademy-heroku-trivia/README.md

 # codecademy-heroku-trivia

-Heroku trivia website demo for the Codecademy "Deploy with Heroku + Netlify" course.
+Heroku trivia website demo for the Codecademy "Deploy with Heroku + Netlify" path.

-Built using Node.js, Express, MongoDB for the backend and vanilla JS for the frontend.
+Built using Node.js, Express, MongoDB for the backend

 Deployed site: https://codecademy-heroku-trivia.herokuapp.com/